RussHR/houses/README.md

   * Allow multiple images to be shown for a house if available, possibly with a lightbox or other UI element
   * take advantage of `srcset` and the different image sizes provided for a house
 * Explore design more.
 The responsiveness is adequate, but it would be nice to have a more elegant solution.
+* More thorough testing on different browsers. 👀👀👀
 * Sleep!
 Exercise!
 Eat well.